aws/aws-auto-scaling-custom-resource/README.md

 It may take a few minutes before your scaling policy is invoked.
 When the target ratio exceeds 50 percent for a sustained period of time, Application Auto Scaling notifies your custom resource to adjust capacity upward, so that the 50 percent target utilization can be maintained.

-## 9. View Application Auto Scaling Actions
+## 9. View the Scaling Actions

-In this step, you view the Application Auto Scaling actions that were created in response to the bash script in the previous step.
+In this step, you view the scaling actions that were created in response to the bash script in the previous step.

 Run the [describe-scaling-activities](https://docs.aws.amazon.com/cli/latest/reference/application-autoscaling/describe-scaling-activities.html) command: